radistmorse/json/docs/mkdocs/docs/features/arbitrary_types.md

 If you just want to serialize/deserialize some structs, the `to_json`/`from_json` functions can be a lot of boilerplate.

-There are several macros to make your life easier as long as you want to use a dedicated DTO for JSON serialization.
+There are several macros to make your life easier as long as you want to use a JSON object as serialization.
 The macros are following the naming pattern, and you can chose the macro based on the needed features:

 - All the macros start with `NLOHMANN_DEFINE`.
 - If you want a macro for the derived object, use the [`DERIVED_TYPE`](../api/macros/nlohmann_define_derived_type.md) variant, otherwise use `TYPE`.